nyukat/GMIC/README.md

-# Interpretable classifier for high-resolution breast cancer screening images learning only with image-level labels
+# An interpretable classifier for high-resolution breast cancer screening images utilizing weakly supervised localization

-## TODO:
-- title will be changed
-- add reference to our new paper

 ## Introduction
-This is an implementation of the Globally-Aware Multiple Instance Classifier (GMIC) model as described in our paper [TODO](https://todo).
+This is an implementation of the Globally-Aware Multiple Instance Classifier (GMIC) model as described in [our paper](https://arxiv.org/abs/2002.07613).
 The architecture of the proposed model is shown below.

 <p align="center">
   <img width="793" height="729" src="https://github.com/nyukat/GMIC/blob/master/mia_structure.png">